 - Feeling unworthy of love or happiness

-- Dramatic weight loss or weight gain
+- Sudden and dramatic weight loss or weight gain

-- Social isolation
+- Social withdrawal and isolation

-- Loss of interest in activities that you used to enjoy
+- Loss of interest in activities you used to enjoy

-- Uncontrollable anger
+- Uncontrollable anger and rage

-- Increasing feelings of depression
+- Chronic depression

 - Anxiety or excessive worry that interferes with your ability to perform everyday activities

-Emotional Stages of Divorce
+What are the Emotional Stages of Divorce?

-How Can Divorce Counseling Help?
+How Can Divorce Counseling Help Me?

-It is important you allow yourself time to fully grieve the loss of the relationship, the companionship, the support, and any plans you had together.
-This process is not meant to be accomplished alone – friends, family, support groups or a professional divorce counselor are important in the divorce recovery process.
-Specifically, a divorce counselor can
+There are many ways divorce counseling can help you.
+However, the first step is to give yourself time to fully grieve the loss of the relationship, companionship, support, and your future together.
+This process is not meant to be tackled alone, rather friends, family, support groups, and divorce counselors can all play a significant role in the recovery process.

-- Help you work through the stages of divorce
+- Work through the stages of divorce

 - Teach you the necessary coping skills to deal with the emotional pain of divorce